The Immaculate Room: Plot

 Mikey and Kate are a couple in their thirties who have been selected to participate in a challenge devised by a famous professor.
-The challenge is to stay in a room called the Immaculate Room for 50 days.
+The challenge is to live in a single room together, called the “Immaculate Room,” for 50 days.
 If they succeed, they will win five million dollars; if one of them gives up and leaves, the remaining participant will win one million dollars.
-The Immaculate Room is a plain white room with a bed, bathroom, food dispenser, and robotic overhead announcer, but nothing besides basic necessities.
-Mikey and Kate are initially certain they can win the money, but as the days go on, they become bored and miserable, with no form of entertainment and only tasteless food that comes in a carton.
+The Immaculate Room is a sterile, plain, white room with nothing but a bed, bathroom, and food dispenser with nothing available besides bare basic necessities.
+A robotic voice makes announcements while a countdown clock can be seen tracking their time overhead.
+Mikey and Kate are initially certain they can win, but as the days pass, they become bored and miserable, with no form of entertainment, and only tasteless liquid in a carton as their sole form of sustenance.

-Mikey finds a bug and wants to leave the room briefly to release it, but gets into an argument with Kate because she does not want him to be disqualified; this culminates in Kate accidentally stepping on the bug, upsetting Mikey.
-Mikey decides to spend $100,000 from the prize fund on a “treat”, which ends up being a green crayon.
-Though Kate thinks the treat was unnecessary, Mikey is happy and creates drawings all over the white wall.
-One day, a gun appears on the bathroom counter, disturbing Kate.
-She wants to get rid of it in the laundry chute, but is told by the overhead announcer that it is not allowed; they kick it under the bed instead.
+Mikey finds a bug, wanting to leave the room briefly to release it, but gets into an argument with Kate because doing so will disqualify him; this culminates in Kate accidentally stepping on the bug, upsetting Mikey.
+Unable to resist further, Mikey spends $100,000 of the prize money on a “treat,” which ends up being a green crayon.
+Though Kate thinks spending money on the treat was unnecessary, Mikey is happy and spends his time creating drawings around the entire room until the crayon is no more.
+One day, a gun suddenly appears on the bathroom counter, disturbing Kate.
+She wants to get rid of it in the laundry chute, but is told by the announcer that it is not allowed; they kick it under the bed instead.

-One day, the room plays prerecorded messages from Mikey and Kate's loved ones.
+One day, prerecorded videos from Mikey and Kate's loved ones are projected in the room.
 The first message is from Mikey’s older sister, who thinks Mikey and Kate are still broken up and urges him to use his time in the room to reflect on his personal trauma.
-The second message is from an old man in a homeless shelter, and causes Kate to become agitated and start crying uncontrollably.
+The second message is from an old man in a homeless shelter, agitating Kate into tears.
 Kate admits that the man is her estranged father, who was an alcoholic and spent all her family's money during her childhood; Mikey comforts her.